synurr/raid-bot/README.md

 # raid-bot
 RaidBot for discord using discord.py (https://github.com/Rapptz/discord.py)

-Please install all discord dependencies to use the bot.
+Please install all python dependencies to use the bot.

 This is in python 3.